 Student Success and Support Program

 Recognizing that student success is the responsibility of both the college and the student, the Student Success and Support Program was established to assure that students who attend a California Community College are given the best possible opportunity to succeed in accomplishing their academic goals.
 To accomplish this, the college will assure that appropriate services are provided to students to enhance their success.
 As a student, you must identify your academic goal and course of study as well as complete required core services including Assessment, Orientation, and Educational Planning.
-Follow the Steps to Apply & Register below to begin your academic career including information on the services you are required to participate in.
-This information can also be found in the student portal (https://my.mtsac.edu) in the "Student Success" tab.
+Follow the Steps to Apply & Register to begin your academic career including information on the services you are required to participate in.
+This information can also be found in the student portal (https://inside.mtsac.edu/web/portal/student-success) in the "Student Success" tab.

 Step 1 – Apply to Mt.
 SAC